Livingston County Michigan News, Weather, Traffic, Sports, School Updates, and the Best Classic Hits for Howell, Brighton, Fenton

 Saturday, February 18

-Diammonda and Spurs Gala to Benefit Veterans
+Diammonds and Spurs Gala to Benefit Veterans

 Diamonds and Spurs Camp Liberty Gala is February 18th from 4pm-10pm.
 The Western-themed Gala will feature a dinner of of delicious “western grub”, along with live entertainment from the the Bob Marshall Band, open bar, games, raffles, live and silent auctions, and a drawing for a $50,000 "Crusader" Custom Built Harley motorcycle.
 Visit the website or more information.